Affirmative action: Finland

 In certain university education programs, including legal and medical education, there are quotas for persons who reach a certain standard of skills in the Swedish language; for students admitted in these quotas, the education is partially arranged in Swedish.
 The purpose of the quotas is to guarantee that a sufficient number of professionals with skills in Swedish are educated for nationwide needs.
-The quota system has met with criticism from the Finnish speaking majority, some of whom consider the system unfair.
-In addition to these linguistic quotas, women may get preferential treatment in recruitment for certain public sector jobs if there is a gender imbalance in the field.

 France

 No distinctions based on race, religion or sex are allowed under the 1958 French Constitution.
 Since the 1980s, a French version of affirmative action based on neighborhood is in place for primary and secondary education.
 Some schools, in neighborhoods labeled "Priority Education Zones", are granted more funds than the others.
 Students from these schools also benefit from special policies in certain institutions (such as Sciences Po).

 The French Ministry of Defence tried in 1990 to make it easier for young French soldiers of North-African descent to be promoted in rank and obtain driving licenses.
 After a strong protest by a young French lieutenant in the Ministry of Defence newspaper (Armées d'aujourd'hui), the driving license and rank plan was cancelled.
 After the Sarkozy election, a new attempt in favour of Arab-French students was made, but Sarkozy did not gain enough political support to change the French constitution.
-However, some French schools do implement affirmative action in that they are obligated to take a certain number of students from impoverished families.

-Additionally, following the Norwegian example, after 27 January 2014, women must represent at least 20% of board members in all stock exchange listed or state-owned companies.
-After 27 January 2017, the proportion will increase to 40%.
-All appointments of males as directors will be invalid as long as the quota is not met, and monetary penalties may apply for other directors.
+After 27 January 2014, following the Norwegian example, women had to represent at least 20% of board members in all stock-exchange-listed or state-owned companies.
+After 27 January 2017, the proportion increased to 40%.
+All appointments of men as directors were deemed invalid as long as the quotas were not met, and monetary penalties may apply for other directors.